tmaxsoft-us/oftools_docs/compile/sample_profiles/README.md

 - `[ofcbpp?title]` section: OpenFrame COBOL pre-compilation, for any COBOL program.
 This one will be executed under the condition of the filter `?title` being **True**.

 - `[ofcbpp?rw]` section: OpenFrame COBOL pre-compilation, for any COBOL program.
 This one will be executed under the condition of the filter `?rw` being **True**.
 If a match is found for 'REPORT' and 'SECTION', then the program enables the report writer option `(--enable-rw)` which is why the `[ofcbpp?rw]` section has the `--enable-rw` option while the normal `[ofcbpp]` section does not.
-If there is no match, the default section will be executed without the filter variable.
+If there is no match, the default section will be executed without the filter function.

 - `[ofcbpp]` section: OpenFrame COBOL pre-compilation, for any COBOL program.
 This one will be executed if the filters above for the other ofcbpp sections are **False**.